robertofig/RasterEditing/README.md

 ## Utilities

 Some test utilities that showcase some usage of the tools are present in the [Utils](https://github.com/robertofig/RasterTools/utils) folder.
-To build them, open the build script and set the variables `GDALInc`, `TinyBaseInc` and `GeoTypesInc` to the path with the header files of these libraries, and `GDALLib` to the path with the import library for linking GDAL.
+To build them, open the build script and set the variables `GDALInc` and `GDALLib` to the paths with the header files and import library for linking GDAL.

+This code also makes use of the TinyBase and GeoTypes libraries, which included in this repository as submodules.
+To pull the, go into the `include/` folder and call `git submodule init`, followed by `git submodule update`.

 ## License